KiotaAcademy/uninet/README.md

 - **Get All Topics**: Retrieve a list of all topics.
   - Method: GET
   - URL: `http://localhost:8000/notes/topics/`
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Get Topic by ID**: Retrieve a topic by its ID.
   - Method: GET
   - URL: `http://localhost:8000/notes/topics/<topic_id>/`
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Get Topics by Name**: Retrieve topics by name.
   - Method: GET
   - URL: `http://localhost:8000/notes/topics/<topic_name>/`
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Update Topic**: Update a topic by providing parameters in the query.
   - Method: PUT
   - URL: `http://localhost:8000/notes/topics/update_topic/?topic_name=<topic_name>&document_title=<document_title>`
   - Request Data Example (Form Data): Fields to be updated.
     - Note: Parameters are provided in the query.
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 - **Delete Topic**: Delete a topic by providing parameters in the query.
   - Method: DELETE
   - URL: `http://localhost:8000/notes/topics/delete_topic/?topic_name=<topic_name>&document_title=<document_title>`
   - Note: Parameters are provided in the query.
+  - Note: Authentication details are required in the header.
+      - Key: Authorization
+      - Value: Token <your_auth_token>

 ### Lectures